Exhibition

 Rey Akdogan

-Rey Akdogan, Single slide from Carousel #9, 2016, Lighting gels, assorted colored packaging materials held together by slide frames, 13 min. loop (80 slides), dimensions variable.
-Courtesy the artist and Miguel Abreu Gallery, New York
+Rey Akdogan, Single slide from Carousel #10, 2025, lighting gels, assorted colored packaging materials held together by slide frames, 13 min. loop (80 slides), dimensions variable.
+Courtesy the artist and Galerie Anke Schmidt, Cologne

 Rey Akdogan